fenago/intro-ruby/lab_guides/Lab_3.md

 =======

-In this chapter, we learned about program flow.
+In this lab, we learned about program flow.
 Program flow is a foundational concept in programming that allows programmers to change execution paths dynamically depending on any number of conditions.
 A core concept within program flow is understanding the Boolean data type